sappiajeremias/team-page/README.md

 # team-page
-Fake team page to practice with HTML and CSS
+Friends team page to practice with HTML and CSS

 # programmer